LHC experiments for long-lived particles of the dark sector: Introduction

 \section{Introduction}

 In collider physics, and in particular at the Large Hadron Collider (LHC),~\cite{Evans:2008zzb} there is a growing experimental interest in long-lived particles (LLPs),~\cite{Alimena:2019zri,Lee:2018pag} which travel a macroscopic distance before either decaying within the detector or giving rise to anomalous ionisation.
 In theory, long lifetimes may be due to a symmetry (leading to stable particles), narrow mass splittings, small couplings, or a heavy mediator.
 In this arena, a class of LLPs called Feebly interacting Particles (FIPs)~\cite{Agrawal:2021dbo} is characterised by indirect interactions of FIPs with Standard Model (SM) particles through low-dimensional operators.
 These interactions, commonly referred to as \emph{portals}, may predict dark photons (vector portal), a light dark Higgs boson (scalar portal), axion-like particles (pseudoscalar portal), or heavy neutral leptons (fermion portal).
-Moreover, other theoretical scenarios such $R$-parity violating supersymmetry may require the existence of LLPs with similar experimental imprint as portals.

-Scenarios beyond-the-SM (BSM) that introduce a hidden sector in addition to the visible SM sector are required to explain a number of observed phenomena in particle physics, astrophysics and cosmology such as the non-zero neutrino masses, the dark matter, the baryon asymmetry of the Universe and the cosmological inflation.
+Scenarios beyond-the-SM (BSM) that introduce a hidden sector in addition to the visible SM sector are required to explain a number of observed phenomena in particle physics, astrophysics and cosmology such as the non-zero neutrino masses, the dark matter (DM), the baryon asymmetry of the Universe and the cosmological inflation.
 The mystery of DM, in particular, is quite intriguing with around 25\% of our Universe invisible (dark) that only interacts through gravity and remains unaccounted for in the SM.
 This review focuses on the possibility to explore DM with LLPs, as a complementary way to searches performed by the main experiments.
 ATLAS~\cite{ATLAS:2008xda} and CMS~\cite{CMS:2008xjf} look for DM in mono-$X$ final states, in associated production and in resonances via mediators~\cite{Mitsou:2013rwa}, while LHCb~\cite{Alves:2008zz} has good prospects for probing DM-portal LLPs after its Phase-I upgrade.~\cite{Borsato:2021aum}